svsticky/aas/README.md

 The version of the Python dependencies is determined by the snapshot of the Nixpkgs package set.
 To update it to a newer snapshot, execute `niv update` inside the `nix-shell` and re-open the shell.
 (TODO instructions might be outdated)

+## Configuration

+Aas is build to support multiple types of webhooks.
+For every type of endpoint you can define a class (webhook handler) which will handle all requests to that endpoint.
+For example, you can define a webhook handler which runs a systemd service on incoming webhooks.

+To abstract your endpoints from this implementation, aas loads up your endpoint config from `config.json`.
+This json contains a mappings from endpoints to webhook handlers.
+This means that if you ever want to add an endpoint, you simply expand the `config.json`.

 ## Production
 The dependencies include `gunicorn`, which is a WSGI server for use in production.